mozilla/extension-workshop/src/content/documentation/develop/developing-extensions-for-firefox-for-android.md

 Lint does not report on APIs that are not implemented by Firefox or Firefox for Android.
 :::

-When setting `strict_min_version` in [`browser_specific_settings`](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/browser_specific_settings), unless you’re targeting a specific version of Firefox, choose the most recent version of Firefox you expect your extension to be compatible with.
-Due to the different APIs and form factors on Android (compared to desktop Firefox), set `gecko_android` after explicitly verifying compatibility.
-This field enables a compatibility range that is distinct from Firefox for desktop.
+When setting `strict_min_version` values in `browser_specific_settings`, unless you're targeting a specific version of Firefox, choose the most recent version of Firefox you expect your extension to be compatible with.
+Due to Android's different APIs and form factors (compared to desktop Firefox), set `gecko_android` after explicitly verifying compatibility.
+This sub-key enables a compatibility range that is distinct from Firefox for desktop.

 ```json
 "browser_specific_settings": {